Faith Equestrian Therapeutic Center began in 2006 with two students and a whole lot of faith.

-Knowing this was something God called her to, she began the process of obtaining her certification through PATH Intl.
+Knowing this was something God called her to, she began the process of obtaining her certification through PATH International.
 The center began to slowly transform over time, each year adding riders, volunteers and horses.

-God is on the move and by faith we will continue to see him at work here in the years to come!
+God is on the move and by faith we will continue to see Him at work here in the years to come!